yangsu01/funance_blog/blogs/14-risk-management/14-risk-management.md

 Where $N$ is the total number of assets in the portfolio, and $\nu_i$ is the degrees of freedom of asset $i$.

-The reason I used a harmonic mean here is because assets with lower $\nu$ (fatter tails) have a larger influence on the tail of the overall portfolio.
+The reason I used a harmonic mean here is that assets with lower $\nu$ (fatter tails) have a larger influence on the tail of the overall portfolio.

 $\lambda_p$ can then be calculated with _equation 5_.